Hugh Philpott: Education

 He was educated at Brockenhurst College and the Open University.

 Career

 Hugh Stanley Philpott began his career at the Foreign and Commonwealth Office in 1980, where he dealt with a wide range of issues, including international security, foreign countries and the Middle East.
 He previously served in cities such as Oslo, Budapest, Baghdad, Washington and Muscat.
 He also worked at the UK Department for International Development, responsible for technical support to Russia, as well as the UK Department of Enterprise, Innovation and Crafts, where he led the British science and innovation network.

 Since 2015, as ambassador, he headed the British diplomatic mission in Dushanbe, Tajikistan.

 In November 2018, he was appointed British Ambassador to Turkmenistan.
 September 26, 2019 presented credentials in Turkmenistan.
 He served as Ambassador to Turkmenistan until October 2021.

 In 2020, he released a video on YouTube singing Turkmen song Turkmen Sahrasy.

-In October 2021 Hugh Philpott was retired from the Diplomatic Service.
+In October 2021, Philpott was retired from the Diplomatic Service.